-Over the past few years many businesses have already been making the move towards a remote and flexible business model allowing their employees to work from home.
-More recently, due to Covid-19 pandemic and lockdown measures, many other businesses have been forced to make home working work for them and it is likely that this shift will change the way many businesses work forever.
+Over the past few years, many businesses have already been making the move toward a remote and flexible business model allowing their employees to work from home.
+More recently, due to the Covid-19 pandemic and lockdown measures, many other businesses have been forced to make homeworking work for them and it is likely that this shift will change the way many businesses work forever.

 With more people than ever having to work from home indefinitely and often alongside their partner or whilst home-schooling and taking care of children, it can be hard to carve out a quiet area to focus on work.